hmcts/wa-slack-help-bot/README.md

-# Fee & Payments Slack help bot
+# Task Management Slack help bot

 Listens for new posts in a designated Slack channel and raises a coresponding request in Jira.